johnregan3/slj-dummy-content/readme.md

 # Samuel L. Jackson Dummy Content Generator WordPress Plugin

 This simple Plugin creates random Posts/Pages with quotes from Samuel L. Jackson.
-It's purpose is to help with debuggin new themes and HTML elments, although it's just a lot of fun to play around with!
+It's purpose is to help with debugging new themes and HTML elments, although it's just a lot of fun to play around with!

 ### Installation

 Download and install the Plugin just as you would any other WordPress Plugin.

 [Installing Plugins from the WordPress Codex](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")

 ### Instructions